adiagarwalrock/ShoppingApp-ExMyB-proj/README.md

-# ShoppingApp-ExMyB-proj
+# ShoppingApp-proj

-Design a basic ecommerce application consisting of products from different categories.
-Note:- categories will have sub-categories and each sub-category may have their sub-categories.
+To design a basic E-commerce application consisting of products from different categories.

 1) Create a page to add products to the database.
 (Use rest api for entering/updating data into the database).
 Each product must be mapped to a certain category
 2) Products modification page (updation/deletion).